Rohith04MVK/AI-Art-Generator/README.md

 ## Credits
 [Tensorflow article](https://medium.com/tensorflow/neural-style-transfer-creating-art-with-deep-learning-using-tf-keras-and-eager-execution-7d541ac31398)
-(It was for version Tensorflow V1)
+(It was for version TensorFlow V1)

 ## Some examples of the project